webix-hub/docs/data/api/dataloader_ondatarequest_event.md

 =============

-@short: Fires when data from the server side is requested for linear data structures (List, DataTable, DataView etc.).
-Part of implementing dynamic data loading.
+@short: fires when data from the server is requested for linear data structures (List, DataTable, DataView etc.) to implement dynamic data loading

 @params:
 - start       number      the position which data starts to be loaded from